 Dr. Conis brings 27 years of experience working in law enforcement to the classroom.
 The former Ames Police Department Corporal, Iowa Law Enforcement Academy (ILEA) instructor, and Program Director for the S.T.O.P.
 Violence Against Women program at ILEA teaches DMACC students how to understand crime and other forms of human social interaction.

 "I am able to do more than just cover the material in our textbooks," said Conis.
-"In my Introduction to Criminal Justice course, I am able to teach students about "real world" crime, sharing my experiences with murder investigations, managing crime scenes and working with violent offenders."
-Dr. Conis is a DMACC graduate; in 1979 he earned an A.A. in Criminal Justice.
+"In my Introduction to Criminal Justice course, I am able to teach students about ‘real world’ crime, sharing my experiences with managing crime, working with violent offenders, and a variety of social issues."

 "It was a great experience.
 All of my instructors had worked in either law enforcement or corrections," said Dr. Conis.
 "DMACC is a teaching college and student achievement is the top priority."

-"They seem to think only university professors publish text books, but there are several DMACC instructors who are experts in their field and share that knowledge through publications."
+"They seem to think only university professors publish textbooks, but there are several DMACC instructors who are experts in their field and share that knowledge through publications."

-Dr. Conis earned a B.S. in Sociology from Iowa State University, an M.S. in Industrial Relations and Sociology from Iowa State University and a Ph.D. in Sociology from Iowa State University.
+Dr. Conis earned a BS in Sociology from Iowa State University, an MS in Industrial Relations and Sociology from Iowa State University, and a PhD in Sociology from Iowa State University.

-Contact Dr. Conis at
+Contact Dr. Conis